This section will highlight the biggest questions and most important information our community needs to know right now.

 Yes.
-Anyone who wishes to park on the Danforth, West and North Campuses of Washington University will be required to have a valid parking permit, effective September 5.
-Prior to that date, parking is allowed in yellow permit or visitor designated spaces without permit or payment.
+Anyone who wishes to park on the Danforth, West and North Campuses of Washington University are required to have a valid parking permit, effective September 5.
 The Parking & Transportation Services team has been working through a variety of options to meet the needs of the university community during this challenging and unprecedented time.
 Information is available on the Parking Permits page and the COVID-19 Updates page of the Parking & Transportation website.

-Academic coursework will be delivered in a variety of formats with some courses being either predominantly online or in-person, and others in a hybrid format, with learning offered both in the classroom and remotely to serve students regardless of whether they are able to be on campus.
-Standards of content and quality will be in place for all courses, including a structured digital presence on Canvas, digitized course content, digital submission of assignments and virtual office hours.
-All courses will be designed with the capacity to pivot to fully remote learning with minimal disruption.
+Academic coursework is being delivered in a variety of formats with some courses being either predominantly online or in-person, and others in a hybrid format, with learning offered both in the classroom and remotely to serve students regardless of whether they are able to be on campus.
+Standards of content and quality are in place for all courses, including a structured digital presence on Canvas, digitized course content, digital submission of assignments and virtual office hours.
+All courses have been designed with the capacity to pivot to fully remote learning with minimal disruption.

 Can I start a hybrid class in the classroom but switch to remote mid-way should I feel it’s safer?